quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Idle Timeout

-A connection that remains idle for longer than the idle timeout (see
+A connection that remains idle for longer than the advertised idle timeout (see
 {{transport-parameter-definitions}}) is closed.
 A connection enters the draining state when the idle timeout expires.

+Endpoints use the value they advertise when determining an idle timeout.
+The idle timeout starts from the last packet received, or the first packet sent after sending that packet.
+The latter condition ensures that initiating new activity postpones a timeout.

-The time at which an idle timeout takes effect won't be perfectly synchronized on both endpoints.
-An endpoint that sends packets near the end of an idle period could have those packets discarded if its peer enters the draining state before the packet is received.
+The value for an idle timeout can be asymmetric.
+The value advertised by a peer is only used to determine whether the connection is live at a peer.
+An endpoint that sends packets near the end of the idle timeout period of a peer risks having those packets discarded if its peer enters the draining state before the packets arrive.
+If a peer could be in within an RTO (see Section 4.3.3 of
+{{QUIC-RECOVERY}}) of an idle timeout, it is advisable to test for liveness before sending any data that cannot be retried safely.

 ### Immediate Close